Sonryle/JoePhys/README.md

 cd build
 cmake ..
 ```
-You will be met with a Visual Studio project file (JoePhys.sln)
+In JoePhys/build you will be met with a Visual Studio project file (JoePhys.sln) use this to compile the project.
-Now just open Visual Studio and build the project (dont forget to set the config to Release!)

 #### If you don't want to install Visual Studio
 if you simply want to enjoy JoePhys without having to install visual studio, the process would look something like this: